Applying for a waiting list transfer

-How to apply for a tenancy transfer
+How to apply for an waiting list transfer

 You will be asked for information about why you need to move.
 Explain in detail any special needs, difficulties or problems you or your family have – for example a health condition that makes your current home unsuitable.
 Enclose copies of any evidence that you have (such as photographs, letters from your doctor etc.)